claytonwramsey/fiddler/README.md

 ## Usage

+Fiddler uses nightly, unstable Rust, mostly to gain access to LLVM's prefetch intrinsic.
+As a result, you must use the nightly compiler to compile this code.
+The most simple way of doing this is by running `rustup default stable` before proceeding.

-Fiddler is built like any Rust project, but has multiple binary files.
-To create the main UCI executable, navigate to the root of this repository and run `cargo build --release --bin engine`.
-This will then create the executable `target/release/engine` (or `target/release/engine.exe` for Windows users).
+To create the main UCI executable, navigate to the root of this repository and run `cargo build --release --bin fiddler`.
+This will then create the executable `target/release/fiddler` (or `target/release/fiddler.exe` for Windows users).

+You can also create a tuner executable.
+To do so, run `cargo build --release --bin tune`.

 Fiddler uses features from relatively new versions of Rust, so you may need to update your installation of Rust to compile Fiddler.
 To do so, you can simply